Posted: Wed 19th Apr 2023

 There are many different sources of advice and inspiration that is readily available for start-ups and small business owners, and if your choice of format is podcast listening, it can be challenging to navigate through the choice on offer.

-As of April 2021, there were over 48 million episodes at our disposal and the ‘Business’ category is one of the busiest!
+At the time of writing, there were over 71 million episodes at our disposal and the ‘Business’ category is one of the busiest!

-So if you’re wondering which to get stuck into, I’ve distilled a list of recommendations down to twelve options for you to try...
+So if you’re wondering which to get stuck into, I’ve distilled a list of recommendations down to 12 options for you to try...

-Who is the host: Steven Bartlett, the founder of social media company Social Chain, which now has an estimated worth of £300 million.
-Steven is set to be the new dragon on Dragons' Den and is widely considered to be one of Europe’s most accomplished young entrepreneurs.
+Who is the host?
+Steven Bartlett, the founder of social media company Social Chain, which now has an estimated worth of £300 million.
+Steven is one of the latest dragons on Dragons' Den and is widely considered to be one of Europe’s most accomplished young entrepreneurs.

-Who is the host: Entrepreneur, angel investor, mentor, founder and Chief Purpose Officer at The Purposeful Project, Simon Squibb.
+Who is the host?
+Simon Squibb, entrepreneur, angel investor, mentor, founder and Chief Purpose Officer at The Purposeful Project.

-Who is the host: Led by sales mentor and business strategist, Rachael Howourth.
+Who is the host?
+Sales mentor and business strategist Rachael Howourth.

 Who is this ideal for?
 Ambitious service-based entrepreneurs.

 Who are the guests?
-Each of the episodes is led by Rachael herself and offers honest, tried and tested advice on a range of business challenges including overcoming imposter syndrome and improving engagement on social media.
+Rachael leads each of the episodes herself and offers honest, tried and tested advice on a range of business challenges, including overcoming imposter syndrome and improving engagement on social media.

-Who is the host: Hosted by brand strategist Ed Little of Otherway.
+Who is the host?
+Brand strategist Ed Little of Otherway.

 Who is this ideal for?
 Young entrepreneurs who want to do something different with their working lives.

 Who are the guests?
-The latest episode is with Enterprise Nation member and founder of Leafage, Kay Suppamas.
-This particular session is a must-listen and explores how to turn a personal project into a business.
+A particularly enlightening episode is with Kay Suppamas, Enterprise Nation member and founder of Leafage.
+This session is a must-listen and explores how to turn a personal project into a business.

 Who is this ideal for?
-Marketers and small business owners looking for bite-sized actionable advice on the topics of SEO, content, email marketing + more.
-Each episode is usually under ten minutes long, so there's no excuse to not tune in and upskill on your marketing knowledge.
+Marketers and small business owners looking for bitesized actionable advice on the topics of SEO, content, email marketing and more.
+Each episode is usually under 10 minutes long, so there's no excuse to not tune in and upskill on your marketing knowledge.

 Who is this ideal for?
-Anyone with an interest to learning about entrepreneurship, leadership, strategy, management or fundraising.
+Anyone with an interest in learning about entrepreneurship, leadership, strategy, management or fundraising.

 Who are the guests?
 Guests often talk about the human journey of scaling a business – with all its failures and setbacks.
 Guests on Masters of Scale have included the founders and CEOs of Netflix, Google, Facebook and Bumble.

 Who is this ideal for?
-For start-ups, small business owners and influencers that are looking for promotional advice.
+For start-ups, small business owners and influencers looking for promotional advice.

 Who are the guests?
-There’s a special guest each week giving a different perspective and their top tips.
+The podcast invites a special guest each week to give a different perspective and share their top tips.
 There is even a specific episode on why you should start a podcast.

-Who is the host: Our very own head of product at Enterprise Nation, Polly Dhaliwal.
+Who is the host?
+Our very own COO at Enterprise Nation, Polly Dhaliwal.

 Who is this ideal for?
-Individuals looking for inspiration and direction from female leaders that support global issues.
+Individuals looking for inspiration and direction from female leaders who support global issues.

 Who are the guests?
-Founders, entrepreneurs and influencers from across the globe.
-Polly asks guests for advice they would give their younger self, which provides a lot of laughs and moments of reflection.
+Founders, entrepreneurs and influencers from across the world.
+Polly asks guests for advice they would give their younger selves, which provides a lot of laughs and moments of reflection.

-Who is the host: Sarah Ellis and Helen Tupper, co-founders of Amazing If, which is a career development company.
+Who is the host?
+Sarah Ellis and Helen Tupper, co-founders of career development company Amazing If.

 Who is this ideal for?
 Anyone who is unsure about their career path and interested in breaking into the world of entrepreneurship.
 Each episode is full of ideas, actions, hints and tips that you can put into practice straight away.

 Who are the guests?
-A host of guests that lead the way in making work better, including guests such as the author of The Joy of Work, Bruce Daisley and entrepreneur and philanthropist Dame Stephanie Shirley.
+A host of guests that lead the way in making work better, including guests such as Bruce Daisley, author of The Joy of Work, and entrepreneur and philanthropist Dame Stephanie Shirley.

 *Disclaimer!
 This is actually Enterprise Nation's very own podcast, but we couldn't resist adding it to the list.

-Who is the host: Small business journalist and event host, Dan Martin.
+Who is the host?
+Small business journalist Dan Martin.

 Who is this ideal for?
 Start-ups looking for tips, stories and entertaining insights into the world of entrepreneurship.